Reformation x Kacey Musgraves Collab Drops For Deeper Well World Tour

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Sometimes a fashion collaboration just makes perfect sense, and that’s the case for Reformation x Kacey Musgraves.
-The sustainable cult brand has teamed up with the singer-songwriter on an earthy and pastoral-inspired collection that any fan (of the brand and/or singer) would love to don this fall.
-Coinciding with the North American leg of Musgraves’ Deeper Well world tour, this collaboration transforms the feelings and images that the album’s songs evoke… into a 17-piece capsule collection… that dropped today!
+Sometimes, a fashion collaboration just makes perfect sense, and that’s the case for Reformation x Kacey Musgraves.
+The sustainable cult brand has teamed up with the singer-songwriter on an earthy and pastoral-inspired collection that any fan (of it and/or singer) would love to don this autumn.
+Coinciding with Musgraves’ Deeper Well world tour, this collaboration transforms the feelings and images that the album’s songs evoke into a 17-piece capsule.

 The collection includes a range of dresses, knitwear, matching separates, outerwear, and shoes in Reformation’s signature recycled and regenerative materials, along with a new custom floral print.
-From lace-detailed dresses and a plaid overcoat to a vintage-inspired denim corset and leather riding boots, this collection is a dream if you’re a romantic, English country-rise lover, or stylish horse girl, all modeled by Musgraves.
+From lace-detailed dresses and a plaid overcoat to a headscarf and leather riding boots, this collection is a dream if you’re a romantic, English countryside lover, or stylish horse girl (which Musgraves spoke to Refinery29 about!).

 The collection includes a range of dresses, knitwear, matching separates, outerwear, and shoes in Reformation’s signature recycled and regenerative materials, along with a new custom floral print.
-From lace-detailed dresses and a plaid overcoat to a vintage-inspired denim corset and leather riding boots, this collection is a dream if you’re a romantic, English country-rise lover, or stylish horse girl, all modeled by Musgraves.
+From lace-detailed dresses and a plaid overcoat to a headscarf and leather riding boots, this collection is a dream if you’re a romantic, English countryside lover, or stylish horse girl (which Musgraves spoke to Refinery29 about!).

 AdvertisementADVERTISEMENT